Share with your team

 - IT guides

-If you want to share with a select group of people instead of your entire business, click the Share button to select specific recipients.
+If you want to share a space with a select group of people (a group of managers, for example) instead of sharing with everyone on the account, click the Share button at the top of your space to select specific recipients.
 From there, you can control what level of access to the content each invitee has.

-Use the admin console to share and manage team content
+Use the admin console to manage team content

 - evernote business